etranos/urban_analytics_city_science/help/process.md

 3. On the repo attributes: pages `local` and `/docs`

 4.  library(quarto) quarto.cmd preview on terminal keeps the development server on and automatically re-renders what is changed. quarto_render() or quarto.cmd renders
+BETTER: use the knit button as it only updates based on the changed files.

 5. For Git: git add --all
              git commit -m "..."